vanessuniq/fhir-pacio-adi/input/pagecontent/index.md

-This ADI implementation guide (IG) describes how to use existing HL7 FHIR® standards to create, update, share, verify, and exchange information about an individual's advance medical goals, preferences, and priorities for care in the event the individual is unable to communicate this information to medical teams for himself or herself.
+The Advance Directive Interoperability (ADI) implementation guide (IG) describes how to use existing HL7 FHIR® standards to create, update, share, verify, and exchange information about an individual's advance medical goals, preferences, and priorities for care in the event the individual is unable to communicate this information to medical teams for himself or herself.
 Advance directives in this IG includes person-authored advance directives and personal advance care plans, and patient consent information attesting to a patient authorizing a person or persons to serve as a healthcare agent or attesting to permission granted to share advance directive information with others.
 It also includes practitioner-authored patient instructions (obligation and prohibitions), practitioner-authored portable medical orders for life sustaining treatments.

 <blockquote class="stu-note">
     <p>
-    STU1 supports only <a href="./patient_stories_and_personas.html"> Person-authored Advance Directives (ADI Content Type 1)</a> documents.
+    STU1 supports only <a href="./adi_type1.html"> Person-authored Advance Directives (ADI Content Type 1)</a> documents.
 Reference the <a href="./content_type_overview.html">ADI Content Overview</a> page in this IG for further information about the different ADI content types.
     </p>
 </blockquote>